 Zillow is a real estate company that offers various products targeted at both home buyers and sellers.
 Its services include, amongst other, advertising tools for agents and other real estate professionals, a home-buying business, or marketplace to advertise homes for sale and rent.

+Zillow makes money by flipping homes (and charging a sales fee), collecting fees for leads, as well as the interest it charges for its home loans.
 The business model of Zillow is comprised of three distinct segments, namely Homes, IMT, and Mortgages.
-The company makes money by flipping homes (and charging a sales fee), collecting fees for leads, as well as the interest it charges for its home loans.

 Founded in 2005 and headquartered in Seattle, Zillow has become America’s leading online real estate site.
 Zillow went public in 2011.
-Nowadays, over 218 million people visit the company’s various websites every month while generating revenues in the billions.
+Nowadays, over 236 million people visit the company’s various web properties every month.

 What Is Zillow?

 Zillow is an online real estate marketplace that offers various services for both home buyers and sellers.

 Its platform comprises anything related to the purchase, sale, rental, and loan financing of a home.
 The company’s goal is to equip consumers with the necessary data and knowledge about anything related to homes.